immonex/kickstart/src/readme.txt

 * Fixed a rounding bug in the search form range slider component.
 * Updated external dependencies.

-= 1.7.11 =
-* Release date: 2022-10-31
-* Extended meta data of filter hook inx-property-detail-element.
-* Improved compatibility in multilingual environments (WPML/Polylang).
-* Fixed minor property search form JS bug.
-* Reworked automatic single property template page redirect - again.

-See changelog.txt for complete version history.
+See changelog.txt for the complete version history.